How To Order Some Fine Healthy Beef From Us

 You must be ready for it when it is done.

-our control.
-We recommend however, that you send in your application and deposit well
+We recommend that you send in your application and deposit well ahead of the time that we

 Which brings up another commonly overlooked point :